Banish Beagle Cruelty

 The sad truth is that the very reason they make such great pets and people love them, is the reason they are exploited.

-MBR Acres continues to breed 2,000 beagles each year.6
+MBR Acres continues to breed and keep up to 2,000 beagles each year.5 6

-It is highly unlikely that any of these beagles will ever see life outside of the grounds of this laboratory, 7 and while the ultimate goal is to remove the need for any such testing, we want to help bring in better living conditions and care for those that remain part of the animal testing system.
+It is highly unlikely that any of these beagles will ever see life outside of the grounds of this laboratory, and while the goal is to urge investment into non-animal methods of medical research, concurrently we want to help bring in better living conditions and care for those that remain part of the animal testing system.

 A ‘rehabilitation and rehoming after release’ scheme would provide training and health checks to each beagle on release, giving them the best preparation for the outside world.
 New owners would also receive continued support to ensure any new addition to the family settles in as smoothly and comfortably as possible.